 Omishima; an island full of natural beauty but no job opportunities

-The Pritzker Award-laureate, Toyo Ito, is heavily invested in a small yet beautiful island called Omishima.
+The Pritzker Architecture Prize-laureate, Toyo Ito, is heavily invested in a small yet beautiful island called Omishima.
 It is located in the middle of the Seto Naikai Inland Sea in Western Japan, an area rich in history and natural heritage.
 Like many other islands in the Seto Naikai, Omishima has enigmatic charm, but suffers from a declining population due to a lack of major industries and investment.
 About 5,900 people live on the island today, and young people are leaving because there aren’t enough jobs.
 Toyo Ito and his NPO are engaged in various projects in Omishima so that it can re-discover/re-brand its beauty to create new opportunities.
 One project is happening at the 大三島 憩の家 (Omishima Ikoi-no-Ie), one of the few visitor accommodations available on the island, located in the southwestern point of the Munagata district.

 The Munagata district has been experiencing a decreasing population despite its almost heavenly beach.
 The local elementary school had to close its doors in 1986 after more than 100 years of history because the community no longer had enough children to keep it open.